 The War Museum operated with Human Resources capacity constraints.
-These include 3 essential vacant staff positions: Publications officer, IT and Marketing managers.
+This included the vacant staff position: Procurement and Compliance Officer.

 The following stakeholders contribute to the War Museum's achievement of its outcomes:

 - The Department of Sport, Arts and Culture

 - The Mangaung Metro Municipality

 - The University of the Free State

 - The Friends of the War Museum

 - Honorary Curators

 - The Communities

 - Strategic partners for instance: Leeds Beckett University UK